JADcooler/bitcoin/ecc/methodology.md

 ## broadcast block once mined -- DONE

-## MAIN_F update where it receives blocks -- IMPLEMENTED
+## MAIN_F update where it receives blocks -- DONE
-##	-> validate -- IMPLEMENTED
+##	-> validate -- DONE
-##		-> merkleroot, block reward, sum of fees of txns -- IMPLEMENTED
+##		-> merkleroot, block reward, sum of fees of txns -- DONE
-##	-> uses transactions inside the block txns to update UTXOs.txt
+##	-> uses transactions inside the block txns to update UTXOs.txt -- IN PROGRES
-##	-> python reset to have UTXO.tmp use for mempool
+##	-> python reset to have UTXO.tmp use for mempool -- DONE
 ##	-> Replay tx input deletion of mempool in UTXO.tmp
 ##		-> Show and disregard newly discovered invalid inputs
 ## CODE CLEANUP Import common functions from a py avoid duplicates - HOLD

+leave rest of unmined tx from mempool to be in mempool [MAINB]
+## leave rest of unmined tx from mempool to be in mempool [MAIN_F]
+both these tasks are the same and this means that main_f should ALWAYS be acive even in miners as even if mempool and UTXO.tmp is updated when he's mining, the mining process is unaffected
+-> This is done by removing txn from mempool which has any txn from mined block by comparing set of txids of mempool and mined block if txid in mem: del mempool[txid] //potential solution

+## SEND current state of blockchain for nodes requesting it by
+## sending blockHeaders.txt
+## sending UTXOs.txt
+## sending mempool.txt

 -> start mining (miner.py)

 // in script, we can choose arbitrary time to start mining.